abetusk/dev/projects/laser-spike/laser-spike.md

 gun to give a good fit.

 If there's any exposed wires, cover with electrical tape.
-If for some reason the heat shrink tube is loose, you can alway sput another, larger, heat shrink tube around both and shrink to fit.
+If for some reason the heat shrink tube is loose, you can always put another, larger, heat shrink tube around both and shrink to fit.

 Be gentle when handling the laser diodes as the wires connected to the laser come off easily.